Top 7 Bonsai Repotting Mistakes

 Removing all little roots and keeping only think roots will not benefit your bonsai tree.
 You need to remove only old and dead roots.
 Don’t cut more than one-third of the root mass because it can place significant stress on your bonsai tree.

-4. Making right cuts
+4. Making the right cuts

 When cutting think roots make sure to keep cuts facing down and not upward.